 Virtual Poppy Drop and Virtual Wall of Honour

-The Royal Canadian Legion is presenting its annual virtual Poppy Drop on iconic landmarks in Ottawa from October 30 to November 11, 2020.
+The Royal Canadian Legion is presenting its annual Poppy Drop on iconic landmarks in Ottawa from October 29 to November 11, 2021.
 Each evening from 6:30 p.m. to 9:30 p.m. (until midnight on Nov.
-11), 117,000 falling poppies will be projected onto Parliament’s Peace Tower and nearby Senate building—one poppy for each of Canada’s fallen.
+11), thousands of falling virtual poppies will be projected onto Parliament’s Peace Tower and nearby Senate building—one poppy for each of Canada’s fallen veterans.
 During the same period, a Virtual Wall of Honour displays thousands of photographs of late veterans on large screens on Parliament Hill.

 As a complement to the virtual Poppy Drop display, the National Arts Centre’s Kipnes Lantern also presents cascading poppies on the evening of November 11.

 The Canadian War Museum, situated just west of downtown, is a living memorial to Canada’s proud military history.
 In 2021, the museum offers in-person Remembrance Programming from November 3 to 7, and from November 10 to 14 (closed Mondays and Tuesdays).
 The Memorial Hall will be open during that period, except for its closure on the morning of November 11 to allow for the livestreaming of the sun illuminating the headstone of Canada’s unknown soldier at 11:00 a.m.

 In person visits for Remembrance Programming and the rest of the museum require timed admission tickets, including on November 11 when admission is free.
 Virtual options include exhibition content, videos and live presentations.